r-dube/solarwinds/docs/_posts/2021-01-10-federal-agencies.md

 #### Feb 2, 2021 [^reuters20210202]
 * Department of Agriculture
   * National Finance Center.
-This breach also exploits SolarWinds but does not use SUNBURST; further, the attacker is of chinese origin and unrelated to UNC2452; as per ([^wired20210202], [^cyberscoop20210203]) it appears that the chinese attackers exploited SUPERNOVA to breach the National Finace Center.
+This breach exploits SolarWinds Orion but does not use SUNBURST; further, the attacker is of chinese origin and unrelated to UNC2452; finally as per ([^wired20210202], [^cyberscoop20210203]) it appears that the chinese attackers exploited SUPERNOVA to breach the National Finace Center.

 #### Mar 29, 2021 [^ap20210329]
 * Cabinet Secretaries